 On Good Friday there is a walk of witness in the village, with a service of worship on the village green, followed by hot cross buns in a local home.

 Remembrance Sunday is well attended by uniformed organisations.

 The annual patronal Rose Festival service takes place in the churchyard, weather permitting.
+This is often an opportunity for a guest speaker to share a talk or reflection.

 Occasional Offices